 Drastic action is required.
-Try one of these five things – and for everything you do that isn’t what you’d normally do take a pat on the back because kicking the rut habit is h-a-r-d.
+Try one of these five things.
+And for everything you do that isn’t what you’d normally do take a pat on the back because kicking the rut habit is h-a-r-d.

 1. Do something helpful

-It can start by approaching someone who looks lost, or picking up a dropped can of beans in the supermarket.
+It can start by helping someone who looks lost, or picking up a dropped can of beans in the supermarket.
 Baby steps.
 And if you’re not the kind of person who strikes out on their own, look for your Corporate Social Responsibility team at work – they’ll have programmes in which you can paint the walls of an old people’s home, or read to children or dig an allotment.

 2. Do something creative

-When was the last time you had that amazing sense of satisfaction of sitting back after a project and seeing the thing you’ve just made – touching it, displaying it, leaving it and coming back to it.
+When was the last time you had that sense of satisfaction of sitting back after a project and seeing the thing you’ve just made – touching it, displaying it, leaving it and coming back to it.

 3. Do something uncomfortable